St. Paul's Highwood Hills rec center will remain open through June 2024

 St. Paul Parks and Recreation and the district have a one-year lease agreement effective June 2021, with two one-year renewal options at the Parks' discretion through June 2024, parks department spokesperson Clare Cloyd said in an e-mail.

-The city shuttered the rec center in 2008, one of numerous parks department closures that resulted from the recession.
+The city closed the rec center in 2008, one of numerous parks department closures that resulted from the recession.
 It reopened in 2019.